Exploring the spectral characteristics of the periodic burster 4U 1323-62: Type-I X-ray burst and persistent emission: Spectral Analysis

 We also explored the pre-burst persistent spectra of the source before examining the X-ray burst emissions in detail.
 For this, we extracted the spectra of the persistent emission from exposures of 600, 600, 1000, 300, 1000, and 1000 s, respectively, just before the onset of bursts B1, B2, B3, B4, B5, and B6, depending on the data availability on the same \textit{NuSTAR} orbit.
 The 3 – 60 keV energy spectrum of the pre-burst emission was also successfully fitted with an absorbed thermal Comptonization model along with an absorption edge (Model 3).
-We note that the best-fit parameter values are similar within error when comparing the values obtained from the persistent emission of the 20-ks exposures described earlier.
-However, parameters such as electron temperature (k$T_{e}$) and edge energy (E$_{edge}$) are not well constrained by the pre-burst persistent spectra due to the limited exposures and low statistics (low count rate) before X-ray bursts.
-We fixed them to the best-fit values obtained earlier.
-The power-law photon index $\Gamma$, seed photon temperature k$T_{bb}$, absorption optical depth $\tau$, and the corresponding $\chi^2/dof$ values obtained from modeling the pre-burst emissions are reported in Table \ref{tab:pre_burst}.
+We note that the best-fit parameter values are similar within error when comparing the values obtained from the persistent emission of the $\sim$ 45 ks exposures described earlier.
+However, parameters such as electron temperature (k$T_{\rm e}$) and edge energy (E$_{\rm edge}$) are not well constrained by the pre-burst persistent spectra due to the limited exposures and low statistics (low count rate) before X-ray bursts.
+We fixed E$_{\rm edge}$ to $\sim$ 7.42 keV and k$T_{\rm e}$ to $\sim$ 30 keV which are consistent with our earlier findings obtained from the spectral fit of persistent emission using Model 3 (Table \ref{tab:pers_all}).
+The power-law photon index $\Gamma$, seed photon temperature k$T_{\rm bb}$, absorption optical depth $\tau$, and the corresponding $\chi^2/dof$ values obtained from modeling the pre-burst emissions are reported in Table \ref{tab:pre_burst}.